gadelkareem/LaravelJqGrid/README.md

 # LaravelJqGrid
-Examples for using JqGrid plugin with in Laravel
+Examples of using JqGrid plugin within Laravel

+A jqGrid helper inspired by @mgallegos/laravel-jqgrid is included